 - Joint author of Chapter A2 of Tolley’s Pensions Law Service: Types of Pension Schemes – Work-Based Pension Schemes.

-- Author of the Lexis Nexis Practice Note on Pensions: “Amending Mistakes and Rectification“.
+- Author of various Lexis Nexis Practice Notes on Pensions:

 - Author of Case Note for Lexis Nexis: “Pensions Roundup 2014“;

 - Interview Article for Lexis Nexis on Royal Mail Group v Evans .